coletonodonnell/coleton.io/content/posts/algo.md

 #### Synopsis

 First, find the largest value in your array.
-Create an array where the last index is equal to that value, eg. a max value of 15 would be an array size 16.
+Create an array where the last index is equal to that value, e.g.. a max value of 15 would be an array size 16.
 Initialize the array with zeros.
 This is important for what we are about to do.
 So with the given array, create another array with this directions:

 ```
 A | 6   3   9   10  15  6   8   12  3   6